 Your hospital and healthcare providers should have the forms or worksheets that are used for your state.
 Each state has rules for DPAHC and other advanced directives.
 Most states allow advanced directives prepared in one state to be used in another state.
 You may still want to create DPAHC for more than one state if you travel often or spend time in another state.

 - Choose a healthcare agent and decide if you want to limit the agent's decisions.
 Make sure your agent knows your choice and agrees to help you.
 Write down any limits you want on the healthcare decisions that your agent can make.

 - Write down the treatments you want and do not want.
 Ask your healthcare providers to explain any treatments you do not understand before you make decisions about them.
 It may help to list the treatments you always want and never want.
 You may want some treatments only when there is a good chance that you will get better.
 For example, you may want a feeding tube while you recover from surgery.
 You may not want a feeding tube if you have been in a coma for 6 months or you have a long-term brain injury.
 You can start treatment and then stop if treatment is not working.
 You may want to refuse or stop treatments that prolong life but cause constant or severe pain.
 You may be willing to have pain, if treatment allows you to live longer.

 - Write down your wishes about other decisions you want your agent to be able to make.
 You may want a religious or spiritual leader with you to say prayers or blessings.
 You may want to be at home or in a hospice.
 If you want to donate your body or organs, write this on your form.
 You may want your funeral or burial planned a certain way.

-- Talk with your family and caregivers about your wishes.
+- Talk with your family and healthcare providers about your wishes.
 They will have questions for you.
 These questions may help you better prepare your DPAHC.
-Your caregiver may not agree with your wishes.
-If this happens, you will need to find another caregiver to help you.
+Your healthcare provider may not agree with your wishes.
+If this happens, you will need to find another healthcare provider to help you.